Mariah Carey Relationship: Cannon Reason For Split From Tanaka, Couple Still Said To Be Reuniting

 — The Ultimate Source (@theultsrc) May 11, 2017

-Radar shares the words of the said insider regarding the impact that Nick had on Mariah’s decision to end things with her boy toy back up dancer.
+Radar shared the words of the alleged insider regarding the impact that Nick had on Mariah’s decision to end things with her boy toy back up dancer.

 There is no question that Mariah Carey could use some stability after dramatic recent months.
 Carey had been engaged and then dumped by the billionaire businessman to whom she planned to wed.
 In addition, her troubled sister was in the headlines for addiction and prostitution charges, as well as for calling out Mariah for not helping her when she was in need.

-Just when Carey was set to ring in the new year on the arm of a new lover and leave the drama of 2016 behind, she gave an unfortunate performance at the ball drop in New York City which had media and fans chiming in about for months.
+Just when Carey was set to ring in the new year on the arm of a new lover and leave the drama of 2016 behind, she gave an unfortunate performance at the ball drop in New York City, which had media and fans talking for months.

 Although Tanaka and Carey seemed solid and like a legitimate couple two months in, the relationship clearly was not to be and it seems that Mariah is seeking a return to her former life with Cannon, who never fails to gush over the diva.